-Course reserves are textbooks and instructional materials that are set aside by instructors for use by CCSF students.
+Course reserves are textbooks and instructional materials that CCSF students can borrow.
 Reserves include books, articles, homework assignments, videos/DVDs, and other instructional content.
 Because course reserves are shared by many, they are only available for check out for limited amounts of time.
 Using reserved textbooks saves students money.
 For faculty members looking for information on placing materials on reserve, please visit Course Reserves for faculty.

 Look for course reserves using OneSearch, the Library search tool.
 Click the Course Reserves tab and search by Course, Instructor or Title.
 If you don’t see the book for your course ask your instructor to consider working with the library to put a copy on reserve.